 Employment: Graduates often enter into government or non-profit organizations working with a variety of people and situations.
+Graduates have also traveled and worked with AmeriCorps VISTA and AmeriCorps.
 Some graduates have also started for-profit businesses with a socially conscious mission such as clothing stores and coffee shops that sell only fair-trade products.

 Graduate School:Most graduates with this degree pursue graduate education in counseling, family therapy or student development.
 Other graduates have pursued public health administration, or primary, secondary and community college teacher education certifications.

 - Community and Regional Planning

 - Education – specifically Child Development, Family and Consumer Sciences, Leadership Studies, Media Studies, Special Education and Workforce Leadership and Development

 Sociology Club - a student-led organization devoted to service learning, fundraising and hosting events for the betterment of students inspired by the discipline of sociology.